Virologist Spends His Days 'Hunting The Thing That Wants To Hunt Us'

 The way he describes this work, it sounds like a chess match: "How do you figure out what [the virus] is gonna do, and your best move against it, in real time?" he says.
 "That's what an outbreak gives you."

 Mores says he's always looking for the virus to screw up, to show him something that he needs to defeat it.
-He gives this pathogen credit: it's proved itself to be a wily adversary.
+He gives this pathogen credit: It has proved itself to be a wily adversary.

 "There's plenty of viruses that are far deadlier," Mores says.
 "But it's still a very dangerous virus, and it's wildly transmissible.
 Wildly transmissible.
 And so, this thing's pretty darn good."